IoT-Dude/iot-dude.github.io/_posts/2023-08-08-Sun-Tzu-overcome-conflict.md

 A replica of a bamboo tablettes roll
 A replica of Sun Tzu’s The Art of War.
 (Credit: Popolon / Wikimedia Commons)

-5
+## 5.
-<i>The considerations of the intelligent always include both benefit and harm.
-As they consider benefit, their work can expand; as they consider harm, their troubles can be resolved.</i>
+<b><i>The considerations of the intelligent always include both benefit and harm.
+As they consider benefit, their work can expand; as they consider harm, their troubles can be resolved.</i></b>

 In the throes of conflict, a desire for benefits can lead us to act aggressively.
 Those may be material gain, punishing others emotionally, or boosting our social power.
 Whatever the case, the pursuit of a perceived benefit can lead us to lose sight of the potential harm aggression can bring.
 In the same vein, we may steer away from necessary conflicts if we only give thought to potential harms.